Ingjaldshólskirkja amid lupine fields and mist, Snæfellsnes, Iceland.

 Geysir geothermal area in Iceland, with Strokkur erupting water into the sky.

 Some of the most beautiful and interesting places in Iceland are at your fingertips today.
-Start driving west towards Hella, then north from there.
-The road will take you to Iceland’s most famous volcano, Hekla, which has had several large eruptions.
-During the Middle Ages Hekla was called the “the door to hell”.
-Near the Burfell power station is an interesting reconstruction of the Viking farm Stöng (Thjodveldosbaer), which was destroyed during a volcanic eruption in 1104.
-The beautiful waterfall Hjalparfoss is also close by.
+Start driving toward the famous volcano Hekla, which was known during the Middle Ages as “the door to hell.”
+Near the Búrfell power station, you can visit an interesting reconstruction of the Viking farm Stöng, which was destroyed during a volcanic eruption in 1104.
+The beautiful waterfall Hjálparfoss is also close by.

 Day Day 5